jham005/esto-perpetua/src/contents/06-order-details.md

 A small number of Ironheart Legends 2025 calendars are available at £10.00 each.
 Collection TBA in Falkirk.
 Post cost is extra.

-Image of Ironheart legends calendar
+2 images of Ironheart legends calendar